Hundreds missing as Colombia mudslide kills 254

 Many were sound asleep when the torrent of mud hit their neighborhoods, and witnesses said the the sludge flowed so fast that they had to run for their lives.

-"It has been threatening to happen for some time.
-Up the top, there are unsteady lands, but this took us by surprise," Reuters quoted one resident saying on Saturday.

 "Around 11, 12 o'clock (on Friday), there was a huge storm, a lot of water.
 I got up because it sounded so heavy, the sound of the rocks.
-Everyone (was shocked)," another said.
+Everyone (was shocked)," one man at the site said, Reuters reported.

+Another wearing yellow rubber boots stood on some rocks as a river of mud streamed by.

+"Nobody has given me news.
+Nobody, nobody.
+No one from my house or my family.
+I am at the will of my God.
+I have nothing.
+Nothing to eat, nowhere to sleep.
+These clothes were given to me," he said.

 Racing against time